 Beaches near Ostuni

-We love the Adriatic beaches like the ones in Venice, pure turquoise and clean beaches; although Italy also has amazing blue flag beaches in the Mediterranean sea, like the ones in another beautiful Medieval town with ancient ruins, located one hour away from Rome: Gaeta, another great producer of olive oil and fantastic olive groves.
+We love the Adriatic beaches like the ones in Venice, pure turquoise and clean beaches; However, Italy also has fantastic blue flag beaches in the Mediterranean sea, like the ones in another beautiful Medieval town with ancient ruins, located one hour away from Rome: Gaeta, another great producer of olive oil and fantastic olive groves.

 This white city has many beaches and the closest ones lie in the "Costa Merlata," a 20-minute drive from this white village.
 13 km and 8 miles away.